wx-chevalier/Awesome-Lists-and-CheatSheets/Infrastructure/Database/Database-OpenSource-Links.md

 - [Dgraph #Project#](https://dgraph.io/): Dgraph is a horizontally scalable and distributed graph database, providing ACID transactions, consistent replication and linearizable reads.

 # Big Table Database

+# TimeSeries

+- [2013-InfluxDB #Project#](https://github.com/influxdata/influxdb): InfluxDB is an open source time series database with no external dependencies.
+It's useful for recording metrics, events, and performing analytics.

+- [2017-timescaledb #Project#](https://github.com/timescale/timescaledb/): An open-source time-series database optimized for fast ingest and complex queries.
+Engineered up from PostgreSQL, packaged as an extension.